-In the normal course of business, the Corporation transacts with its parent, FHI, ultimate parent, Fortis, and other related companies under common control, including FortisBC Inc. ("FBC") and Aitken Creek Gas Storage ULC ("ACGS"), in financing transactions and to provide or receive services and materials.
+In the normal course of business, the Corporation transacts with its parent, FHI, ultimate parent, Fortis, and other related companies under common control, including FBC and Aitken Creek Gas Storage ULC ("ACGS"), in financing transactions and to provide or receive services and materials.
+In May 2023, Fortis announced FHI had entered into an agreement to sell its ownership of ACGS to an entity not related to Fortis, subject to required approvals and closing conditions.
+The transaction closed on November 1, 2023, after which ACGS ceased to be a related party to the Corporation.
 The following transactions were measured at the exchange amount unless otherwise indicated.